Responder Training Services

 Date Employer Location Nature Outcome

 Aug 11, 2015 Naturally Recycled Protiens, L.L.C.
-WAKEFIELD, NEBRASKA Traumatic injuries and disorders, unspecified Hosp.
+WAKEFIELD, Nebraska Traumatic injuries and disorders, unspecified Hosp.

 About This OSHA Report

 This is a severe injury report filed with OSHA.
 Employers are required to report all work-related fatalities and severe injuries within 8 to 24 hours.
-Browse more reports by industry or state below.
+Browse more reports by employer, state, or industry below.

 Browse All Injury Reports